Gigaspaces/xap-openspaces/tools/maven/readme.txt

   Creates a built in project that can be used to either show or use as a starting point for a GigaSpaces project.
 Running it without any parameters shows the different project templates and how they can be used.

+  -DartifactId: Controls the name of the project.
+Defaults to my-app.
+  -DgroupId: Controls the package name.
+Defaults to com.mycompany.app.

+  Once executed, cd into the [artifactId] directory in order to work within the application.
+For example, run 'mvn test'.

 (*) mvn compile os:run